evanoshea21/QA-API/README.md

 ### Deployment:

-After deploying the database and Node server to individual AWS EC2 instances, stress testing with [loader.io](loader.io) demonstrated that the service could handle throughput of 3250 rps with a 16.6s average response time and an error rate of 12.4%.
+After deploying the MySql database and Node server to separate AWS EC2 instances, stress testing with [loader.io](loader.io) demonstrated that the service could handle throughput of 3250 rps with a 16.6s average response time and an error rate of 12.4%.

 <img src="./imgs/initialDeploy.png"  width="70%">

 ### Load Balancing:

-To get to the final goal of 1000RPS at <2000ms avg response time, and NGINX load balancer was created and deployed to the AWS system to distribute request in round-robin fashion.
+To get to the final goal of 1000RPS at <2000ms avg response time, NGINX load-balancer was introduced and deployed to the AWS system to distribute request in a round-robin fashion.

 <img src="./imgs/LB.png"  width="90%">